I-Am-Nicholas/Rock-Paper-Scissors/README.md

 ## To Play

-1. Please navigate to your chosen directory in your Terminal and insert the following:
+1. Please navigate to your chosen directory from the command line and insert the following:

 - git clone https://github.com/marudine/Rock-Paper-Scissors